CBC Radio One local programming: Weekday programming

-Local morning shows air from 5:30 am or 6 am local time, depending on the station, to 8:30 am.
-They are followed by a local news update, and then The Current at 8:37 am.
-The sole exception is Qulliq, the program from Nunavut, which begins at 6:30 am ET and airs until 9:30 am ET.
-As of the 2015-16 television season, the 6:00 a.m. hour of these programs outside of CBC North air on local CBC television stations.
+Local morning shows air from 5:30 or 6 local time, depending on the station, to 8:30.
+They are followed by a local news update, and then The Current at 8:37.
+The sole exception is Qulliq, the program from Nunavut, which begins at 6:30 ET and airs until 9:30 ET.
+As of the 2015-16 television season, the 6:00 hour of these programs outside of CBC North air on local CBC television stations.

-Local afternoon shows on CBC Radio One air from 4 pm to 6 pm local time, except in Halifax, Ottawa, Toronto, Winnipeg, Calgary, Edmonton, Vancouver and Victoria, where they start at 3 pm.
-Rebroadcasters outside of those cities do not air the first hour of the extended afternoon shows; they stay with regional or conventional network programming and then rejoin their host station's afternoon show at 4 pm.
+Local afternoon shows on CBC Radio One air from 4 to 6 local time, except in Halifax, Ottawa, Toronto, Winnipeg, Calgary, Edmonton, Vancouver and Victoria, where they start at 3.
+Rebroadcasters outside of those cities do not air the first hour of the extended afternoon shows; they stay with regional or conventional network programming and then rejoin their host station's afternoon show at 4.